SkylineCommunications/dataminer-docs/release-notes/DxMs/cloudgateway_change_log.md

 #### 10 December 2024 - Enhancement - CloudGateway 2.16.0 - Dependencies updated [ID 41681]

-An important dependency has been updated where the cloud connection is based on to proxy most remote access requests over.
+An important dependency has been updated that the dataminer.services connection uses to proxy most remote access requests.

 #### 5 December 2024 - Enhancement - CloudGateway 2.15.0 - Improved handling and error logging of invalid certificates [ID 40746]